JoseJX/analogue-pocket-patches/README.md

 ## Telefang - Power Edition (NoRTC)

 This patch converts `Telefang - Power Edition (NoRTC)` to the `.pocket` format.
-It is a patched version of [the English Translation](https://github.com/telefang/telefang/tree/patch) project outuput and is the pre-release version of v151.
+It is a patched version of [the English Translation](https://github.com/telefang/telefang/tree/patch) project outuput, version 151.
 This patches the original Japanese ROM with the MD5 below.

+This patch was updated to fix a crash.
+(2022/03/21)

 ROM MD5: `04f7ea139fef2bc2e3f70b2c23933d2e`